spine/spine.site/app/views/docs/models_ajax.md

     update  → PUT    /collection/id
     destroy → DELETE /collection/id

-For example, after a record has been created client side Spine will send off an HTTP POST to your server, including a JSON representation of the record.
+For example, after a record has been created client-side Spine will send off an HTTP POST to your server, including a JSON representation of the record.
 Let's say we created a `Contact` with a name of `"Lars"`, this is the request that would be send to the server:

     POST /contacts HTTP/1.0
     Host: localhost:3000